 Holders of the two series A and series B preferred shares, which may be converted for a fixed number of common shares, have several rights additional to the ones of the common shareholders, which may vary for series A and B).
-These rights are stipulated in the corporate documents of Huuuge, Inc., in particular in the Fourth Amended and Restated Certificate of Incorporation.
+These rights are stipulated in the corporate documents of Huuuge, Inc., in particular in the Fifth Amended and Restated Certificate of Incorporation.
 Essentially, the rights refer to:

-- protective provisions in case of liquidation, dissolution, winding up, certain mergers, consolidations and sale of assets of Huuuge, Inc. or conversion to common shares the holders of series A or B preferred shares shall be entitled to be paid out of the assets of the Company available for distribution to its shareholders before the holders of common shares, - election of a director for every separate class of preferred shares, one per each series of preferred shares (series A,B); two by the holders of common shares.
+- protective provisions in case of liquidation, dissolution, winding up, certain mergers, consolidations and sale of assets of Huuuge, Inc. or conversion to common shares - the holders of series A or B preferred shares shall be entitled to be paid out of the assets of the Company available for distribution to its shareholders before the holders of common shares, - election of directors for every separate class of preferred shares one director for series A preferred shares and two directors for series B preferred shares.

-As at December 31, 2023 and December 31, 2022, no shareholder owned over 50% of the Company's equity or had more than 50% of voting rights.
+As at December 31, 2024 and December 31, 2023, no shareholder owned over 50% of the Company's equity or had more than 50% of voting rights.
 The Company's major shareholder is Mr. Anton Gauffin, founder and Executive Chairman of the Board, who participates in the Company's ordinary shares indirectly (through shares of Big Bets OU).